pondrejk/dizzer/chap-definitions.md

 - Variety - mapping like databases works better with structured data, though it is not a requirement as long as the spatial reference is valid.
 There is though a great space in cartography in incorporating unstructured data, for example in adjusting metadata profiles (from linnean hierarchical classification to tagging), or in determining data quality from spatial context.
 Cartography could find ways how to combine structured and unstructured data in meaningful way
 - Velocity & Exhaustivity - will be dealt with in chapers 4 and 5, but mainly span across a large set of topics internal to cartography.
 Velocity is mainly concerned with rate of visualization update and time span of depicted topic.
 In maps data of several publishing dates and timespans can coexist, while cartography is ideal for depicting timespace regularities and relationships within and between datasets.
 Exhaustivity then projects into longtime problem of graphic fill and tailoring cartographic visualisation to our congnitive abilities.

+// TODO future for spatial bd?
+With the development of computer science technology and the evolution of computing model, GIS architecture and application mode are changed constantly.
+From desktop GIS (1960s) to the Web GIS (1980s), and the distributed GIS (1990s), to the cloud GIS (2010s), it is well known that the development of GIS is greatly influenced by computer science technology (Yang, Raskin, Goodchild, & Gahegan, 2010 Yang, C., Raskin, R., Goodchild, M., & Gahegan, M. (2010).
+Geospatial cyberinfrastructure: Past, present and future.
+Computers, Environment and Urban Systems, 34(4), 264–277. doi:10.1016/j.compenvurbsys.2010.04.001 [Google Scholar]), and also lags behind it simultaneously.
+Needless to say, driven by the wave of big data, GIS has also entered a new era, big data GIS (Li & Li, 2014 Li, Q., & Li, D. (2014).
+Big data GIS.
+Wuhan Daxue Xuebao (Xinxi Kexue Ban)/Geomatics and Information Science of Wuhan University, 39(6), 641–646. doi:10.13203/j.whugis20140150 [Google Scholar]),

+Not within the scope of the thesis (and within author's powers) to consider all directions and areas where geoinformation science may be impacted by big data.

+Trends, possibly trading off speed for precision, (e.g. the approximate db queries...).
+Maybe some trends of integrating with hadoop, spark, scala, kafka... etc.
+Role of a data integrator with space as a unique integrating concept.
+GIS project to be rethinked again, but proved itself to be capable of adopting new stuff and evolving with it.

 ## 1.4 Assessing impacts and opportunities rather than seeking definitions